John Morley: Opposition to eight hours working day

 From 1889 onwards, Morley resisted the pressure from labour leaders in Newcastle to support a maximum working day of eight hours enforced by law.
 Morley objected to this because it would interfere in natural economic processes.
 It would be "thrusting an Act of Parliament like a ramrod into all the delicate and complex machinery of British industry".
 For example, an Eight Hours Bill for miners would impose on an industry with great diversity in local and natural conditions a universal regulation.
 He further argued that it would be wrong to "enable the Legislature, which is ignorant of these things, which is biased in these things—to give the Legislature the power of saying how many hours a day a man shall or shall not work".

 Morley told trade unionists that the only right way to limit working hours was through voluntary action from them.
 His outspokenness against any eight hours bill, rare among politicians, brought him the hostility of labour leaders.
 In September 1891, two mass meetings saw labour leaders such as John Burns, Keir Hardie and Robert Blatchford all calling for action against Morley.
 In the election of 1892, Morley did not face a labour candidate but the Eight Hours League and the Social Democratic Federation supported the Unionist candidate.
 Morley kept his seat but came second to the Unionist candidate.
 When Morley was appointed to the government and the necessary by-election ensued, Hardie and other socialists advised working men to vote for the Unionist candidate (who supported an Eight Hours Bill for miners), but the Irish vote in Newcastle rallied to Morley and he comfortably kept his seat.

+Morley’s stance put him at odds with other members of his party who supported legislative limitations on hours of work.
 After a vote on an Eight Hours Bill in the Commons in March 1892, Morley wrote: "That has taken place which I apprehended.
 The Labour party—that is, the most headstrong and unscrupulous and shallow of those who speak for labour—has captured the Liberal party.
 Even worse—the Liberal party, on our bench at any rate, has surrendered sans phrase, without a word of explanation or vindication".